kacper3x/Opp/README.md

 # Opp
-Create a ranking of nonprofits listed at https://sprawozdaniaopp.niw.gov.pl/ There is around 40 thousand files, I would like to combine those into 1 file with clear structure.
+Create a ranking of nonprofits listed at https://sprawozdaniaopp.niw.gov.pl/ There is around 40 thousand files, I would like to combine those into 1 file with clear structure accessible at (ADD HERE ULR ADDRESS).

 1. Scrap the webpage for the .pfds to download
 2. Extract text from .pdfs using OCR tool